Quantum limit to subdiffraction incoherent optical imaging. II. A parametric-submodel approach: Semiparametric estimation

 Assume that the submodel is regular, as defined by the conditions that $\sigma(\theta)$ is differentiable at the truth (such that $\dot\sigma$ is trace-class \cite{holevo11}) and $|\trace \el \dot\sigma| \le C \norm{\el}_\rho$ for all $\el \in \mathcal B(\mathcal H)$ and some constant $C$.
 Then the bounded linear functional $\trace \el \dot\sigma$ of $\el$ is continuous with respect to the norm $\norm{\el}_\rho$ \cite[Theorem~1.5.7]{debnath05} and can be extended uniquely to be defined on $L_2(\rho)$ \cite[Theorem~1.5.10]{debnath05}.
 By the Riesz representation theorem \cite[Theorem~3.7.7]{debnath05}, there exists a unique $S^\sigma \in L_2(\rho)$, called the score, such that

-This abstract definition of the score comes from Refs.~\cite{holevo11,holevo}.
+This abstract definition of the score is due to Holevo \cite{holevo11,holevo}.
 To put it another way, suppose that an observable $\hat S^\sigma$, called a symmetric logarithmic derivative, is a solution to the Lyapunov equation

 and $\norm{\hat S^\sigma}_\rho < \infty$.
 Then $\trace \el \dot\sigma = \avg{\el,\hat S^\sigma}_\rho$ for all $\el \in \mathcal B(\mathcal H)$ by Eq.~(2.8.88) in Ref.~\cite{holevo11}, and $\hat S^\sigma$ must be in the equivalence class of $S^\sigma$ by the uniqueness of $S^\sigma$.
 In other words, a regular submodel is defined by having a finite Helstrom information $\norm{\hat S^\sigma}_\rho^2 = \norm{S^\sigma}_\rho^2$.
 With all that said, it is unimportant to make the distinction between the element and its observables in the following.